 Suppressing and containing these things can only be done for so long, after which they tend to reach the surface in spectacularly explosive ways.
 The problem is not so much that they have come to light in this manner; it is the fact that they came to the surface so violently and out of the blue.
 The result of these heated exchanges is often teams tackling the symptoms of the issue instead of the root cause.

-Much like a ships radar is able to detect icebergs, a skilled leader can spot the signals of these below the line’ issues.
-It’s the whispered conversations, the un-comfortable look on team members faces when you pass them at the water cooler and the rolled eyeballs or looks exchanged between two colleagues during a meeting.
+Much like a ships radar is able to detect icebergs, a skilled leader can spot the signals of these below the line issues.
+Its the whispered conversations, the un-comfortable look on team members faces when you pass them at the water cooler and the rolled eyeballs or looks exchanged between two colleagues during a meeting.
 These are the discreet, tell tale signs that an effective leader pays attention to.

 So how do you skillfully encourage positive confrontation within your team

 Encourage your team members to actively look for areas of disagreement and raise them at meetings.
 Facilitate meetings where disagreements are identified and then force the team to work through the challenges.

 When conflict begins, make a point of interrupting and reassuring your team that it is a positive thing.
 It is only by challenging ideas and confronting problems that teams are able to truly develop and grow.